 Think of this as hiring a specialist for a specific job.
 You wouldn’t hire a plumber to fix your roof, and you shouldn’t hire just any lawyer for a construction accident claim.
 You need an attorney with the right experience, a proven history of success, and a clear, transparent way of working.
 Taking the time to find the right fit can make all the difference in the outcome of your case.
 Let’s walk through the key things to look for.

-Look for Relevant Experience in Construction Law
+Look for Specific Construction Law Experience

 When you first meet with a potential attorney, don’t be shy about asking about their specific experience with construction accidents.
 These cases are different from a typical car wreck or slip-and-fall.
 They often involve technical safety standards, complex contracts between companies, and multiple layers of liability.
 An experienced attorney will know what evidence to look for and which experts to consult.
 Some firms even have a “keen focus on construction site accidents,” which shows they have dedicated resources to these types of claims.
 A lawyer who has handled cases like yours before will be better equipped to build a strong case on your behalf.
 You can often find this information on a firm’s practice areas page.

-Ask About Their Track Record
+Ask About Their Track Record of Success

 Experience is one thing, but a history of success is another.
 You want an attorney who has a proven track record of securing fair outcomes for their clients.
 Ask them about settlements and verdicts they’ve achieved in similar construction accident cases.
 While every case is unique and past results don’t guarantee a future outcome, this conversation will give you a sense of their competence and dedication.
 A good attorney should be able to confidently discuss how they help clients secure benefits like workers’ compensation and other damages.
 You can learn more about a lawyer’s background and commitment to their clients on their About Me page, which can give you insight into their professional philosophy.

-Verify Their Credentials
+Verify Their Credentials and Client Reviews

 Before you commit to hiring an attorney, do a little homework.
 It’s a simple step that can give you peace of mind.
 You can verify that they are licensed and in good standing with The Missouri Bar.
 Look for client reviews or testimonials online to see what past clients have said about their experience.
 You can also check for any professional awards, publications, or memberships in legal organizations related to personal injury or trial law.
 These credentials aren’t just for show; they indicate that an attorney is respected by their peers and committed to their field.
 This due diligence helps ensure you’re putting your trust in a qualified and reputable professional.

-Understand Their Fee Structure
+Clarify Their Fee Structure

 Many people worry about the cost of hiring a lawyer, but most personal injury attorneys work on a contingency fee basis.
 This means you don’t pay any attorney fees unless they win your case.
 The fee is typically a percentage of the final settlement or award.
 This arrangement allows you to get expert legal help without any upfront financial risk.
 During your initial consultation, the attorney should explain their fee structure clearly and provide you with a written agreement.
 Don’t hesitate to ask questions about any other potential costs, such as court filing fees or expert witness expenses.
 A transparent conversation about fees is the sign of a trustworthy attorney.
 You can schedule a free consultation to discuss your case and get all your questions answered.